-Several community participation tools, meetings, and activities were used throughout the development of the City of Fairburn's Comprehensive Plan.
-These various activities were intended to ensure that meaningful community input was the driving force of this plan.
-A Steering Committee, comprising elected officials, community leaders, and economic development representatives guided the development of the Comprehensive Plan.
+A number of community participation tools, meetings and activities were used throughout the development of the City of Fairburn's Comprehensive Plan.
+The intention of these various activities was to ensure that meaningful community input was the driving force of this plan.
+A Steering Committee, comprising elected officials, community leaders and economic development representatives guided the development of the Comprehensive Plan.